Key sources

 Additional supporting sources

-In addition to the four statistics documented above, the homepage body paragraph titled "The threats they can't see" and the homepage content block titled "The chemistry of the job" cite three additional peer-reviewed sources to support claims regarding firefighter toxic exposure, cancer risk, sleep disruption, and carcinogen classification.
-These sources do not back a specific numerical claim on the homepage stat bar but provide peer-reviewed support for the narrative.
-They appear as References 6, 7, and 8 on the homepage References list.
+In addition to the six statistics documented above, the homepage body paragraph titled "The threats they can't see" and the homepage content block titled "The chemistry of the job" cite additional peer-reviewed and authoritative public-health sources to support claims regarding firefighter toxic exposure, cancer risk, sleep disruption, and carcinogen classification.
+These sources do not back a specific numerical claim on the homepage stat bar but provide evidence support for the narrative.
+The homepage references list includes the public-facing citations; this section also documents supporting literature where relevant.

 Toxic exposure and cancer risk